I’ve been dual booting Linux and windows for about two years now, but in those two years, I have never booted into windows, except by mistake.

 So I decided I’d have a go at single GPU passthrough - which took me probably about six months of on/off (mostly off, admittedly) tweaking to get to a usable state.
 The first time I managed to boot Windows from my Linux install, I nearly cried.
 After a while fiddling with it, I decided that, as technologically awesome as it is, it really wasn’t that much different than running it on bare metal.
 The straw that broke the camel’s back was my inability to get Windows to gracefully hand the GPU back to Linux, despite the fact that it should have been as simple as reversing the steps to give Windows the GPU in the first place.

-• rhys the mediocre bald man
+• rhys the great

 link